Exercise classes Thursdays 8.00-9.45.

 I didn't make the deadline for a mandatory exercise.
 Can I hand in later?
 No. In special cases (e.g. illness) we can give an exemption.
 Talk to the course responsible during class or office hours.

 Why didn't you reply to the email about X I sent you?
-We believe in direct face-to-face communication.
+We prioritize direct face-to-face communication.
 This way we can quickly understand your issue and help you much faster.
 Talk to us during class or office hours.

 Do you provide an online forum for asking questions?
 No. We believe that personal interaction is a much better to properly guide you.
 We offer personal guidance during all exercise sessions and office hours (see above).